ChristinaLanaski/JupyterHub/README.md

 <h4>Step 6: Install the JupyterHub HELM Chart onto your config file<h4>

-Now that you have an AKS Service, helm and the JupyterHub repo installed, a namespace for the cluster and the config.yaml file created, the last thing that needs to be done is installing the JupyterHub helm chart onto your cofnig.yaml file.
+<h6 style="font-weight: normal">Now that you have an AKS Service, helm and the JupyterHub repo installed, a namespace for the cluster and the config.yaml file created, the last thing that needs to be done is installing the JupyterHub helm chart onto your cofnig.yaml file.
 This is done by executing the following command:

 	helm upgrade --cleanup-on-fail \ --install <helm-release-name> jupyterhub/jupyterhub \ --namespace <k8s-namespace> \ --create-namespace \ --version=<chart-version> \ --values config.yaml